I Could Be the One: Music video

-A music video to accompany the release of "I Could Be the One" was first released onto YouTube on December 24, 2012 at a total length of 4 minutes and 46 seconds.
+A music video to accompany the release of "I Could Be the One" was first released onto YouTube on 24 December 2012 at a total length of 4 minutes and 46 seconds.
 It was directed by Peter Huang and won first prize for non-European music video at the Young Director Award 2013 in Cannes.

 The video stars Inessa Frantowski as a woman who works in an office.
 Simu Liu also appears as one of her coworkers.
 She clearly hates her job, her morning routine and her colleagues' attitudes.
 Next, she is seen waking up in a room next to a used condom and a man in bed with her.
 When she opens the doors in her room, it reveals a balcony with a view of a beautiful beach.
 She finds a "To-Do List" in the room, with the only 'job' being to "not give a fuck".
 Then there are several shots of her enjoying herself: walking down a beach destroying a little girl's sandcastle (while giving her the finger), eating a selection of foods in a restaurant before kissing the waiter and dancing in a club with a man before having sex with him on a yacht.
 She then wakes up in her own apartment, and all is revealed to be a dream.
 She sees a therapist, who does nothing but prescribes her "more pills".
+Later, she find herself and a strip-club with a stripper man who dance on her and smoke a huge blunt in being dressed as a hippie.
 Back in her office, she sits at her desk listening to her colleagues' mundane conversations.
 Finally, she loses it and begins to wreck the office, throwing her paperwork around, destroying a fax machine, insulting and assaulting some of her colleagues before fleeing the office.
 Bursting out the office door, the final scene shows her on her phone, booking a one-way ticket to Barbados.
 As she runs across the road to her car, she is hit by a delivery van which is labelled 2Late.
 It is unknown whether she survives.

+In France, the video music was broadcast during the day then was ban before 10 p.m following obscene images, use of drugs and alcohol, sexual scenes, nudity and incitement to debauchery on it.

+The video was broadcast with a warning Not advised to kids under 10 years old or 12 years old (in French : déconseillé aux moins de 10 ou 12 ans) or without warning.

+French music channel Trace Urban broadcast it after 11 p.m. with a warning Not advised to kids under 16 years old (in French : déconseillé aux moins de 16 ans).